 We're reader-supported and only partner with brands we trust.
 When you buy through links on our site we may receive a small commission at no extra cost to you.
 Learn More.
 Product prices and availability are accurate as of the date and time indicated and are subject to change.

 While you can’t mix a Lightning Deal with an Amazon Subscribe & Save discount, you CAN stack them with Amazon coupons — and the perks of this otherwise outweigh the cons.
-I’ll show you how to find the very best Lightning Deals and how to never, ever miss out on the ones you love.
+Remember that Amazon Prime Day sees the best Lightning Deals with up to 80% savings.

-2. Prime Members get to access Amazon Lightning Deals 30 minutes early.
+1. Prime Members get to access Amazon Lightning Deals 30 minutes earlier than everyone else.

 One of the lesser-known Amazon Prime benefits is that members get to shop Lightning Deals 30 minutes before non-Prime members.
 And because these deals come and go so fast, a head start makes all the difference.